MaksimDzhangirov/backendBankExample/docs/part41-eng.md

 There are no errors, so it means that the gRPC server has been started successfully on port 9090.

+## Install and use Evans for testing purpose

 Now let's try to call its APIs.
 For testing purpose, I'm gonna use a tool called Evans.